 Private Educational Loans are private lender loans and are not part of the William D. Ford Direct Loan Program.
+The following are stipulations that students should consider when applying for alternative loans:

 - Each lender/loan may have different eligibility requirements and terms (repayment, interest rates, etc.)

-- Eligibility for private educational loans often depends on a borrower’s credit score and application, and/or credit worthiness of the student’s co-signer.
+- Eligibility for private educational loans often depends on a borrower’s credit score and application, and/or credit-worthiness of the student’s co-signer.

 - NMSU is required by law to ensure the sum of private educational loans and other financial aid does not exceed your cost of attendance.
 If this total exceeds your cost of attendance, your loan may not be certified for the full requested amount, and /or a portion of your loan funds may be returned to your lender.